Timothy Insoll

-Timothy Insoll (born 1967) is a British archaeologist and Africanist and Islamic Studies scholar.
+Timothy Alexander Insoll (born 1967) is a British archaeologist and Africanist and Islamic Studies scholar.
 Since 2016 he has been Al-Qasimi Professor of African and Islamic Archaeology at the University of Exeter.
 He is also founder and director of the Centre for Islamic Archaeology.
 Previously he was at the Department of Archaeology at the University of Manchester (1999–2016).

 His primary research specialism is in the archaeology of Islam and indigenous religions in sub-Saharan Africa.
 His research has focused on the archaeological indicators of Islam, as well as indigenous beliefs associated with concepts such as ancestral veneration and sacrifice.
 He has engaged with STEM approaches throughout his research, and works closely with historical, ethnographic, and epigraphic materials.
 He has particular interests in the archaeological analysis of beads and bead materials.

 He has curated several exhibitions and worked on theoretical approaches to the archaeological study of rituals and religions.
 He has also led research projects in Mali, Ghana, Ethiopia, and Bahrain, and completed other field and museum-based projects in Eritrea, India, Pemba Island, and Uganda.

 Personal life

-Insoll was born in London and grew up in Richmond in southwest London.
-He is of part-Indian origin from his maternal family.
-He is married to the archaeologist Rachel MacLean, and they have one daughter.
+He is married to the archaeologist Rachel MacLean.

 Academic career

-Insoll undertook his undergraduate studies in archaeology at the University of Sheffield from 1989 to 1992, before going on to work on his PhD at St John's College, University of Cambridge from 1992 to 1995.
+Insoll undertook his undergraduate studies in archaeology at the University of Sheffield from 1989 to 1992, and took part in a training excavation at Cill Donnain on the island of South Uist.
+He went on to work on his PhD at St John's College, University of Cambridge from 1992 to 1995.
 Having completed his doctorate, Insoll became a research fellow at St John's College, University of Cambridge (1995–1998), where he was also a tutor in Archaeology and Anthropology.
 Appointed as a lecturer at Manchester in 1999, he was promoted to the position of senior lecturer, and then reader in 2004, being awarded a personal chair in 2005, where he was professor of African and Islamic archaeology.
 In April 2016 he was appointed to an Al-Qasimi Chair in the Institute of Arab and Islamic Studies at the University of Exeter.

-Insoll completed field research in Pemba Island (Tanzania, 1991), Gao and Timbuktu (Mali, 1993, 1996), Rakai (Uganda, 1994), the Dahlak Islands (Eritrea, 1996), Khambhat (India, 2000), Muharraq and Bilad al-Qadim (Bahrain, 2001 to present), the Tong Hills and Yikpabongo (Ghana, 2004-2011), and Harar and Harlaa, Ethiopia (2014–2020).
+Insoll completed field research in Pemba Island (Tanzania, 1991), Gao and Timbuktu (Mali, 1993, 1996), Rakai (Uganda, 1994), the Dahlak Islands (Eritrea, 1996), Khambhat (India, 2000), Muharraq and Bilad al-Qadim (Bahrain, 2001 to present), the Tong Hills and Yikpabongo (Ghana, 2004–2011), and Harar and Harlaa, Ethiopia (2014–2020).

 Two of his books have been translated: The Archaeology of Islam into Turkish (2007) and Persian (Farsi) (2022), and Archaeology, Ritual, Religion into Persian (2013).

-He co-teaches the undergraduate Introduction to Islamic Archaeology (level 1) and Regions and Empires in Islamic Archaeology (level 2) modules, and contributes on Islamic and African archaeology to the MA module Themes in Archaeological Theory and Practice.
-Other undergraduate modules he has taught are Introduction to African Archaeology (level 2), Research Issues in African Archaeology (level 3), and the MA unit, The Archaeology of Rituals and Religions.
+He co-teaches the undergraduate Introduction to Islamic Archaeology and Regions and Empires in Islamic Archaeology modules, and contributes on Islamic and African archaeology to the MA module Themes in Archaeological Theory and Practice.
+Other undergraduate modules he has taught are Introduction to African Archaeology, Research Issues in African Archaeology, and the MA unit, The Archaeology of Rituals and Religions.